 In Camden Health and Rehabilitation, 21.81 Percentage of Residents Rehospitalized

 This is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
 Staying out of the hospital during rehabilitation is important to restoring the physical abilities of residents.

 Short-term Care: ER Visits

-This indicates the number of emergency room visits per 1,000 days of short-term care.
-There is usually a correlation between keeping patients out of the emergency room and the quality of care.
+This is the number of emergency room visits per thousand days of short-term patient care.
+There is usually a correlation between staying out of the emergency room and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement